iambumblehead/guix-xps13-9343/README.md

 ![guix](https://upload.wikimedia.org/wikipedia/commons/8/81/Guix_logo.svg)

-scheme scm configuration files for guix and the xps13 9343

-assumes two things,
+A guide to setting up guix on an xps13 9343, generic enough to be used for other machines.
+Only one xps13-specific thing is here and it is safe to load that thing anywhere --an i915 kernel module defined in config.scm.
+This guide credits and follows [steps outlined][1] by [David Wilson][2] of systemcrafters.
+The systemcrafters guide has a few outdated and missing areas, and does not demonstrate the nonguix vanilla linux kernel used by this guide.

+When steps are completed to success, the machine boots a minimal environment with git, emacs and networking tools that enable wifi and ethernet.
+Use these to continue setting up a system you prefer, probably using [guix home.][6]
+Needed configuration files are stored with this guide.

+This guide assumes you have,
- 1. **a guix iso with non-free drivers** and iwlwifi kernel module
+ 1. **A guix iso with non-free drivers** and iwlwifi kernel module, [link][0]
- 2. **a pre-existing disk partition** with swap, efi and root
+ 2. **A pre-existing disk partition** with swap, efi and root
     * /dev/sda1 efi
     * /dev/sda2 swap my-swap
     * /dev/sda3 ext4 my-root

 _wifi.config_